 The Mayan Sacred Calendar is Encoded in the Toniná Acropolis

 Significant numbers in the calendar board correspond to the design and structure of the Toniná Acropolis.
-Embedded a pattern called the Grecas, they would enable future generations to reconstruct the calendar, probably with the aid of information stored elsewhere in stone beneath the site or at other ruins in the Chiapas.
-This would have been similar to the that the Giza pyramid of Egypt has been proven to encode a variety of calendrical, astronomical and mathematical data, as established by Robert Bauval and others.
+Embedded in a pattern called the Grecas, they were designed to enable future generations to reconstruct the calendar, probably with the aid of information stored elsewhere in stone beneath the site or at other ruins in Chiapas.
+This would have been similar to that the Giza pyramid of Egypt, which has been proven to encode a variety of calendrical, astronomical and mathematical data, as established by Robert Bauval and others.

 The Foundation of the Toniná Acropolis